The Ultimate 2-Day Highlights Itinerary To Traditional Kyoto

 Start your day early again and go to Hokan-ji Temple.
 This famous temple is also iconic for a few good shots from the street angle with the Hokan-ji temple in the background.

 From Hokan-ji, walk to Kiyomizu-dera Temple.
-This area is quite big and can get really crowded.
+This area is quite big and can still get crowded.
 There are plenty of places to take great photos, and you don’t have to walk all the way up.
-The area is free to visit, but to enter the temple, you’ll have to pay for the entrance.
+The area is free to visit, but to enter the temple, you’ll have to pay an entrance fee.

 Sannenzaka and Ninenzaka are both beautiful areas near Kiyomizu-dera where you can walk around, even though the streets can get extremely crowded.
 There’s a Starbucks with a traditional interior where you can stop for an iced chai latte if you want to wait in a long line.

-If you can use some fortune and want to get rid of negative energy, don’t forget to visit Yasui KompiragĹ« Shrine.
-This shrine located near Gion is said to release negative energy and make your wishes come true.
+If you can use some fortune and want to get rid of negative energy, don’t forget to visit Yasui Kompiragū Shrine.
+This shrine, located near Gion, is said to release negative energy and make your wishes come true.

 Things you need to know about Kyoto